Novak & Rafa: The Rivalry

 2017 Mutua Madrid Open SF, clay, Nadal d.
 Djokovic 6-2, 6-4

-During their historic 50th FedEx ATP Head2Head meeting, Rafael Nadal decidedly turned the tables on Novak Djokovic, thoroughly outplaying the defending champion to reach his eighth Mutua Madrid Open final.
+During their historic 50th FedEx ATP Head2Head meeting, Nadal decidedly turned the tables on Djokovic, thoroughly outplaying the defending champion to reach his eighth Mutua Madrid Open final.
 Djokovic had owned their rivalry during recent years.
 The Serbian had won 15 consecutive sets and seven straight matches against Nadal.

 It had been nearly three years since the “King of Clay” had prevailed against Djokovic – the 2014 Roland Garros final.
 But Nadal dominated from the start during their 50th meeting in Madrid, aggressively smashing forehands and confidently hitting backhand winners.
 Djokovic would make it a match in the second set but Nadal served out the final after one hour and 38 minutes.